 - Quality Time – Presence… Not presents.
 Go for a walk together.
 Go out for coffee and cake.
 Go on a roadie.

 - Receiving Gifts – The trick with gift giving is to stay away from the generic: Leave the box of Favourites at the supermarket and pick out something that reminds you of your Mum.
+Even something as simple as custom face socks with you and your Mum’s picture should do the trick!
+She can wear those and stay in bed all day.

 - Physical Touch – Hugs.
 Massages.
 Manicures and pedicures.
 Make a mini spa and pamper her for the afternoon.
 Don’t forget the hugs!
 These should be in abundance.